adityaarakeri/super-scripts/makere/README.md

 * [0-9]
 * [A-Z]

-But this way we won't be able to fing common substrings, to resolve that issue, we first find common stems in all the string of a user defined length and then classify.
+But this way we won't be able to find common substrings, to resolve that issue, we first find common stems in all the string of a user defined length and then classify.

 Finally we merge all the intermediate regex forms of all the strings.